Skip to content

 A factory reset erases all custom settings, saved Wi-Fi networks, and downloaded apps.
 Only do this after trying every other software fix.

-• Go to Settings > My Fire TV > Reset to Factory Defaults
+Go to Settings > My Fire TV > Reset to Factory Defaults and enter your PIN to confirm (the default is 0000).

 #8.
 Inspect Power Board Voltages